mikececco/imapper-oms-v1/VERCEL_DEPLOYMENT.md

 If you encounter issues with your deployment:

 1. Check the Vercel deployment logs
-2. Ensure all environment variables are correctly set
+2. Ensure all environment variables are correctly set in the Vercel dashboard
 3. Verify that your API server is accessible from your Next.js app
 4. Check that your Supabase configuration is correct
+5. If you see "Environment Variable references Secret which does not exist" errors, make sure you've added the environment variables directly in the Vercel dashboard